davidcromianski-dev/ant-di/README.md

 ## Simple JavaScript Dependency Injection Package

 This package is a simple dependency injection container for JavaScript and TypeScript.
-It is inspired by the PHP Pimple package and provides advanced features like auto-wiring, service providers, and internationalization.
+It is inspired by the PHP Pimple package and provides advanced features like wiring, service providers, and internationalization.

 ![ant-di](https://github.com/user-attachments/assets/ed38e310-6c24-4b7e-a90f-fc524c811393)